apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 One one hand, Stewart has pulled off some successes from this difficult position, such as the narrow passage of the Broadway Plan and Vancouver Plan, and [permitting a record number of new homes in 2021](https://dailyhive.com/vancouver/vancouver-new-housing-approvals-2021).
 On the other hand, he has led a Council that is perceived as dysfunctional and slow to address the scale of our city’s crises – nobody wants a repeat of that this time around.

-To this end, Stewart has formed the Forward Together party, a group of Council candidates he hopes to have on his side as a more coherent voting bloc.
+To this end, Stewart has formed the Forward Together party, a group of Council candidates he hopes to have on his side as a coherent team.
 In what may not be a coincidence, Forward is running 6 Council candidates and a mayor, which paired together with the 4 Council candidates from ideologically similar OneCity makes for a full ballot.

 While as of Sep 21 [their platform details](https://www.forwardvancouver.ca/) are a little thin, Forward’s fundamental pitch is that Mayor Stewart has been pushing things in the right direction – a progressive and urbanist one – but hasn’t had the votes to fully get the job done.
 So, if you re-elect him with a team that shares his vision, they’ll be able to double down and make progress more effectively.

 Of course, as frontrunner and incumbent, Stewart has been the focus of some minor… maybe not quite scandals, but brouhahas maybe?
 The weirdest was certainly a [leaked fundraising list that included property developers](https://www.vancouverisawesome.com/local-news/mayor-kennedy-stewart-donor-list-vancouver-bc-5847463), plus there have been ABC’s [claims that Stewart will implement a road tax](https://www.straight.com/news/kennedy-stewart-claims-and-abc-vancouver-denies-that-ken-sims-road-tax-ads-were-pulled-for) that the City does not actually have jurisdiction to implement.

-In the end though, Forward’s success at the polls will probably depend on whether enough voters see Council’s dysfunction as being in spite of Stewart’s efforts, rather than because of them.
+In the end though, Forward’s success at the polls will probably depend on whether enough voters see Council’s slow progress on the city's big problems as being despite of Stewart’s efforts, rather than because of them.

 If you would like to vote for some Forward candidates but not all six, there are a few tacks you could take.
-If you’re looking for progressive cred, they have three former NDP candidates on the ballot, **Dulcy Anderson**, **Tesicca Truong**, and Stewart’s wife, **Jeanette Ashe**.
+If you’re looking for progressive cred, they have three former NDP candidates on the ballot: **Dulcy Anderson**, **Tesicca Truong**, and Stewart’s wife, **Jeanette Ashe**.
 VDLC has endorsed Anderson, as well as Stewart’s communications chief **Alvin Singh**.
 Forward’s team for Council also includes accessibility advocate **Hilary Brown** and software developer **Russil Wvong**.

 <a name="vision"></a>
 ## Vision
-When the last election saw a resounding rejection of Vision – they were reduced from a council majority to zero seats – some speculated the party was done.
+When the last election saw a resounding rejection of Vision – they were reduced from a council majority to zero seats – there was speculation that the party was done.
 However, it seems some are still loyal to the Vision – at least, loyal enough to make use of the once-powerful party’s remaining funds and contact lists and give things a real college try.

 Honestly, I’m not sure what to make of Vision’s campaign.
 On paper they have a reasonable urbanist-left platform – similar to Forward Together’s – and the party has name recognition, so it seems like their candidates could be electable.
-So far, though, they just don’t seem to much in the way of momentum, endorsements, buzz, or… anything.
+So far, though, they just don’t seem to have much in the way of momentum, endorsements, buzz, or… anything.

-Vision’s three Council candidates – teacher **Stuart Mackinnon**, communications strategist **Lesli Boldt**, and doctor **Honieh Barzegari** – might be competent enough, but in an election this crowded, after such a clear rejection in 2018, do they have any chance of cracking the top 10?
+Vision’s three Council candidates – teacher **Stuart Mackinnon**, communications strategist **Lesli Boldt**, and doctor **Honieh Barzegari** – might be credible, but in an election this crowded, and after such a clear rejection in 2018, do they have any chance of cracking the top 10?
 Not clear.
 Is that a good enough reason to refrain from voting for them?
 I don’t know, man.

 <a name="abc"></a>
 ## A Better City Vancouver

-The centre-right is an interesting place in Vancouver politics.
-Here in the core of a progressive metropolitan area, not being lefty enough can be a liability.
+Centre-right takes on an unusual definition in a metropolitan core like Vancouver.
 For example, a policy like committing to hiring more police officers – something that would hardly raise an eyebrow in most jurisdictions – is seen as a right of centre position here in Vancouver.

-If that kind of right-of-centre politics appeals to you, you’ll want to consider ABC Vancouver.
-Led by mayoral candidate **Ken Sim** – last election’s runner-up – ABC has done a good job of capitalizing on the NPA’s recent implosion and establishing itself as a credible alternative to those who have voted NPA in previous elections.
-They’ve signed on sitting councillors **Rebecca Bligh**, **Lisa Dominato**, and **Sarah Kirby-Yung**, who are running for ABC after resigning from the NPA in 2021.
-Joining the incumbent Councillors on the ABC slate are **Mike Klassen**, **Peter Meiszner**, **Brian Montague**, and **Lenny Zhou**.
+If that kind of politics appeals to you, you’ll want to consider ABC Vancouver.
+Led by mayoral candidate **Ken Sim** – last election’s runner-up – ABC has done a good job of capitalizing on the NPA’s recent implosion and establishing itself as a credible alternative for those who have voted NPA in previous elections.
+They’ve signed on incumbent councillors **Rebecca Bligh**, **Lisa Dominato**, and **Sarah Kirby-Yung**, who are running for ABC after resigning from the NPA in 2021, and have signed up four more folks to run for Council under the ABC banner.

-While ABC’s economic policies may appeal to those on the right – cut waste at City Hall, hire police officers, oppose any new taxes on private vehicles – Ken Sim seems to have sharpened his pencil on housing since last election.
-They’ve committed to triple the number of housing starts, and their sitting councillors have voted to approve more housing than some of the most conservationist on Council.
-When it comes to drugs, you will see more promises around “public safety” than “harm reduction” or “safe supply”, which is in line with the centre-right mindset of the party.
+While ABC’s policies may appeal to those on the right – cut waste at City Hall, hire police officers, oppose any new taxes on private vehicles – Sim seems to have sharpened his pencil on housing since last election.
+They’ve committed to triple the number of housing starts – though how they would achieve that and what proportion of social and rental housing they would pursue is unclear.

-While Sim seems to have his rhetoric focused on forerunner Kennedy Stewart, it seems as if ABC’s candidates may be competing for votes more directly against TEAM and the NPA on one side, and the Greens and Progress on the other.
+While Sim has his rhetorical guns aimed at forerunner Kennedy Stewart, ABC’s candidates may be competing for votes more directly against TEAM and the NPA on one side, and the Greens and Progress on the other.
 Still, ABC is perhaps the most likely party to win a majority this election.
 If progressive voters aren’t keen on that idea, they’ll need to show up at the polls with something else in mind.

 <a name="cope"></a>
 ## COPE